-National Industries For The Blind is a nonprofit agency whose mission is to enhance the opportunities for economic and personal independence of persons who are blind, primarily through creating, sustaining and improving employment.
-National Industries For The Blind, hereinafter referred to as Central Nonprofit Agency ("CNA"), has historically served as a Commission-designated central nonprofit agency within the AbilityOne Program as identified in 41 C.F.R. § 51-3 and FAR 8.701 to represent Nonprofit Agencies ("NPAs") employing persons who are blind, and thereby facilitate the distribution of orders by the Federal Government for commodities and services on the Procurement List among qualified NPAs employing persons who are blind under the Program.
+SourceAmerica is a nonprofit agency whose mission is to create meaningful employment opportunities and expand choices for people with significant disabilities.
+SourceAmerica, hereinafter referred to CNA, has historically served as a Commission-designated central nonprofit agency within the AbilityOne Program as identified in 41 C.F.R. § 51-3 and FAR 8.701 to represent Nonprofit Agencies ("NPAs") employing persons with significant disabilities, and thereby facilitate the distribution of orders by the Federal Government for commodities and services on the Procurement List among qualified NPAs employing persons with significant disabilities under the Program.